Jerry Tarkanian: Long Beach State (1968–1973)

 Tarkanian moved to Division I basketball as coach at Long Beach State from 1968 to 1973.
 He also pioneered the use of junior college athletes.
 University of Nevada, Reno history professor Richard O. Davies wrote in his book, The Maverick Spirit, that Tarkanian's recruiting practice drew complaints that he was running a "'renegade' program built upon less than stellar students."
-When the 49ers made the 1970 NCAA Division I men's basketball tournament led by All-America Ed Ratliff, Tarkanian boasted that his team consisted almost entirely of junior college transfers.
+When the 49ers made the 1970 NCAA Division I men's basketball tournament led by All-America Ed Ratleff, Tarkanian boasted that his team consisted almost entirely of junior college transfers.
 Long Beach State reached four straight NCAA tournaments, and established itself as a regional power.
 Though the schools were separated by just 30 mi, John Wooden of UCLA refused to schedule a regular season game with them.
 At the peak of Wooden's dynasty, the schools met in the 1971 West Regional final.
 Long Beach led at the half by 12, but UCLA prevailed 57–55 en route to their fifth straight national championship.
 Wary of continuing in UCLA's shadow, Tarkanian accepted an offer to coach at the University of Nevada, Las Vegas in 1973.